saurabhdubeyy/Faculty-Info-System/README.md

 ### Managing Faculty (Admin)

-1. Access the admin portal via `adminportal.html`
+1. Access the admin portal via `pages/adminportal.html`
 2. Add new faculty members using the "Insert New Faculty" button
 3. Edit existing faculty information using the edit icons
 4. Remove faculty members using the delete icons

+## Deployment

+The website is automatically deployed to GitHub Pages whenever changes are pushed to the main branch, using GitHub Actions.

+To deploy to GitHub Pages manually:

+1. Push your changes to the main branch
+2. Go to the repository settings on GitHub
+3. Navigate to the "Pages" section
+4. Select the "main" branch and "/ (root)" folder
+5. Click "Save"

 ## Future Enhancements